thomasvjoseph/manual-approval/README.md

 # Manual Approval GitHub Action

+Hold up the GitHub Actions workflow and request manual confirmation from selected approvers to continue.

 This GitHub Action allows you to create an issue on your repository that requires manual approval through comments.
 Assignees of the issue (or any user if no assignees are set) can approve or reject the issue by commenting `"yes"` or `"no"` on the issue.
 The action can also be configured to require a minimum number of approvals if multiple assignees are set.